 Every sacrifice mis padres made was to ensure my siblings and I went to college.
 It was the expectation.
 There was nothing that my parents explicitly said to me to remind me of this, but it was in their actions, and it was always a feeling.
 Their high expectations and low tolerance for disappointment was felt.
 This gave me a feeling of urgency toward making their dream come true; for them and for me.
 And with my mother’s constant support and presence at home and my father’s ability to always find work, their dream was now my dream.

 My parents’ journey and sacrifices inspired me to be an educator.
 It wouldn’t be until college that I would have a teacher who could relate to the experience of being bicultural.
 I believe it would have helped me to have had teachers who look like me and sound like me earlier in my education and I wanted to be that for others to help propel them into bigger experiences.
 I wanted to instill in others the belief that higher education was possible and that obtaining it would be a way of building generational cycles of wealth.

-There are still many barriers that Latino kids must face to be successful in the world; one of which is telling them they don’t belong here and that they are only contributing in negative ways.
+There are still many barriers that Latinx kids must face to be successful in the world; one of which is telling them they don’t belong here and that they are only contributing in negative ways.
 They internalize this and then believe this about themselves.
-But I believe it’s up to people like me to demonstrate the many ways that Latinos do contribute in positive ways.
+But I believe it’s up to people like me to demonstrate the many ways that Latinx people do contribute in positive ways.

 “My mom would say, ‘Hay que salir adelante.’
 You must keep advancing, moving forward in the direction of what you want.
 You must overcome and not let the barriers get in the way.”